Horsendale Admission Policy and Criteria

 Admissions for children about to start school is decided through implementation of the governors’ previously determined published arrangements and over-subscription criteria.
 The process is co-ordinated by Nottinghamshire County Council’s Admissions Office.

 The published admission number for Reception is 30.

 Parents/Carers are required to apply on a common application form through their ‘home’ local authority, the local authority under which they live.
-For example, if you live within the Nottingham City boundary, your local authority is Nottingham City Council.
 All information on school applications is available at: